 Step 5 - Alternatively, Connect SAAFPU to PC Wirelessly

 NOTE: If your computer has built-in Bluetooth, then the USB wireless adapter is not required to make a connection with the SAAFPU.
 The steps outlined below can be used with the computer's built-in Bluetooth.
+Do not plug in the USB wireless adapter if your computer has built-in Bluetooth.

 Once the adapter is plugged in, click on your Start menu and select the Settings option.